Gealach Úr

 She, the branch with blossoms,

-red-cheeked Bríd.
+She, red-cheeked Bríd.

 Hail to the Hosts